Case Study and Feasibility Assessment

 • Clinician Dashboard

-• Insight: The secondary user is the clinician who needs easily accessible and equally easily interpretable data
+• The secondary user is the clinician who needs easily accessible and equally easily interpretable data

 • Deliverables: